-Over the past couple of years, more people have started taking actions and prioritizing sustainable living.
+Over the past couple of years, more people have started taking action and prioritizing sustainable living.
 The motivation for this shift comes from the collective desire to reduce the global carbon footprint and preserve the non-renewable natural resources on this planet.

-Researchers propose that a plant-based diet is better for the Earth10 than a diet that is centered around meat and dairy.
+Researchers propose that a plant-based diet is better for the Earth10 than a diet that is centred around meat and dairy.
 While some environmentalists totally rebuke the consumption of animals, the general consensus is that the world would eat less meat.

 The manufacturing of plant-based food that we mentioned above is also related to this preference for sustainability.
 The idea is that it is much more resource-efficient and eco-friendly to raise crops than it is to raise animals.